No. 28: ‘Space Hymns’ by Ramases

 “Journey to the Inside” closes out “Space Hymns” with more 10cc phase shifting, Beatle-esque dingo balls and dark sci-fi effects.
 “Oh, what are you going to do with me,” Ramases asks.
 Psychedelic cocktail party chatter brings us to stop.

-The “Space Hymns” import (Repertoire label) is available via Amazon; it tends to go in and out of stock.
-The follow-up record, “Glass Top Coffin,” finally is being made available on CD May 2010), according to Amazon, which lists the label as Esoteric Uk/Zoom.
+The “Space Hymns” import (Repertoire label) tends to go in and out of stock.
+(Update: The follow-up record, “Glass Top Coffin,” finally was made available on CD in March 2010 via Esoteric Uk/Zoom.)

-Read more about Martin Raphael and Ramases at Brian Currin’s fan site.
+Read more about Barrington Frost and Ramases at Brian Currin’s fan site.
 Also, John Bowers has a lovely piece on his blog titled “Ramases in Felixstowe.”

 Yikes nevah hoid of ‘em!